Geometrical-optics analysis of the interaction between light and gravitational waves from binaries: Summary and discussion

 \section{Summary and discussion}

 We have investigated the interaction between EMWs and GWs, and its effects on the properties of light, in a situation where light emitted from the neighborhood of a binary meets GWs from the binary all along the propagation path towards an observer.
-To this end, we have solved Maxwell's equations defined in a spacetime curved due to the GWs (i.e., the flat spacetime with the GWs propagating through).
+The EMW-GW interaction can occur close to the GW source and continues all along the EMW propagation; therefore, the strain amplitude can be initially large and decreases inversely as the distance from the source to a point of EMW-GW intersection.
+As a result, the cumulative effect from the EMW-GW interaction over the long propagation path can be outstanding in comparison with the cases, in which EMWs interact with plane GWs, where the strain amplitude is treated as an extremely small constant value far away from the GW source.
+To this end, we have solved Maxwell's equations defined in a spacetime curved due to spherical GWs (i.e., transverse-traceless radially propagating waves).
 Based on a geometrical-optics analysis, our solutions, as given by (\ref{ansatz}), are expressed in terms of first-order modulations of the phase, the wave vector and the polarization vector of EMWs due to the GWs, with the exception of the amplitude.
-In particular, we have focused on the effect of gravitational Faraday rotation (or Skrotskii/Rytov effect), a consequence of the modulation of the polarization vector of EMWs due to the GWs, expressed as (\ref{fra2}).
-As applications for this effect, we have calculated the maximum Faraday rotation angle for the two examples: (1) a supermassive BH binary in Mrk 231 and (2) a double pulsar system, PSR J0737–3039.
-Our evaluations of the angle are given by (\ref{framax1}) and (\ref{framax2}), for the former and latter, respectively, both during the inspiral phase; these are much larger than the usual scale of the strain amplitude of GWs reaching the Earth, but still far too small to measure practically.
-However, for the latter, assuming the system is evolving around the end of the inspiral phase (or the beginning of the merger phase), the maximum Faraday rotation angle is estimated to be measurably large as given by (\ref{framax3}).
-This is a fairly interesting result, considering the measurability of the effect from an actual astrophysical event; it will take place too far in the future, though.
+In particular, we have focused on the effect of gravitational Faraday rotation (or Skrotskii/Rytov effect), a consequence of the modulation of the polarization vectors of EMWs due to the GWs, as described by (\ref{fra1}) and (\ref{fra2}).
+As applications for this effect, we have calculated the maximum Faraday rotation angles for the two examples: (1) a supermassive BH binary in Mrk 231 and (2) a double pulsar system, PSR J0737–3039.
+Our evaluations of the angle are given by (\ref{framaxi1})-(\ref{framaxii2}), for both the cases during the inspiral phase; these are much larger than the usual scale of the strain amplitude of GWs reaching the Earth, but still far too small to measure practically.
+However, for the latter case, assuming the system is evolving around the end of the inspiral phase (or the beginning of the merger phase), with the orbital separation $R_{\mathrm{o}}\approx3\times10^{4}\,\mathrm{m}$, of the same order as the Schwarzschild radius for the binary system, the maximum Faraday rotation angles are estimated to be as large as about $0.86^{\,\circ}$ and $2.12^{\,\circ}$, as given by (\ref{framaxi3}) and (\ref{framaxii3}).
+This is a fairly interesting result, considering the measurability of the effect from an actual astrophysical event; it will take place practically about $8.83 \times 10^{7}$ years (the merger age) in the future, though.
+Another noteworthy point is the difference in the Faraday rotation angles for the two polarization vectors $\boldsymbol{\varepsilon}_{\mathrm{I}\left[ 0\right]}$ and $\boldsymbol{\varepsilon}_{\mathrm{II}\left[ 0\right]}$.
+This has been checked out by all the examples above, and implies the anisotropy of the spacetime for light propagation when GWs are present.